Growing the perfect apple is just one of the things we do well in Batlow…

 Events in Batlow

 Batlow CiderFest, held each May, brings visitors from across NSW, ACT and Victoria to our little town to celebrate, not only the best boutique ciders (locally and nationally), but all that our region does so well.
-At the CiderFest Street Festival (Saturday 19th May 2019), you’ll experience taste sensations in food, wine, and beer, as well as all the ciders that you may not find in your local pub or bottleshop.
+At the CiderFest Street Festival, you’ll experience taste sensations in food, wine, and beer, as well as all the ciders that you may not find in your local pub or bottleshop.
 This family-friendly day out offers entertainment galore – music on two different stages (from folk to rock to pipe bands), acrobatic displays, and rides for the kids.
-On the Sunday, join local apple-growers for a special orchard tour, not available at other times of year.
-CiderFest is the biggest tourism event in the Snowy Valleys, and a weekend unlike any other.
+CiderFest is one of the biggest tourism events in the Snowy Valleys, and a weekend unlike any other.

 Celebrate the arrival of spring in Australia’s most renowned apple growing region at the Batlow Apple Blossom Festival, held on the 3rd Saturday in October.
 Live music, displays, demonstrations, market stalls, exhibitions, art, workshops and an apple pie eating competition form just part of the entertainment.